Tman7077/spaceteam-murder-mystery/Spaceteam Murder Mystery/Assets/Text/Characters/Ethan.md

 - *Sweatband* (3000, 502, 0): A sweatband from Ethan's workout set, draped over the back of Alex's chair.

 ### Cade
-- *Phone* (932, 1659, 0): A phone that looks like Ethan's, sitting on the bench.
+- *Phone* (932, 1659, 0): A phone that looks like Ethan's, laying on the floor.

 ### Colter
 - *Unusual Beef* (3154, 1769, 0): A bag of Ethan's ground beef, half-defrosted, turned some unnatural colors.